 First and foremost, you should focus on meeting Mika’s energy recharge requirements.

-As abase rule, at constellation level C0 to C3, he needs about 180-220% energy recharge to be able to burst in every rotation.
+As a base rule, with between zero to three constellations, he needs about 180-220% energy recharge to be able to burst in every rotation.
 At C4 or higher, this drops to around 160-180%.
 This is a rough estimate, so if you want a more specific number, you can check out this community-made Energy Recharge Calculator.

 Outside of that, you can primarily focus on HP to boost his healing.
 If your Mika is using Favonius, you can also go for a crit rate circlet or aim for some extra crit rate substats to help trigger its passive more reliably.